-Today the shelter has been cleaned and restored and are opening to the public every Tuesday, Wednesday and Thursday between 2pm and 3pm from tomorrow (July 31).
+Today the shelter has been cleaned and restored and is temporarily opening to the public every Tuesday, Wednesday and Thursday between 2pm and 3pm from tomorrow (31st July 2018) until October 2018.

 Visitors will be shown down the narrow flight of stone steps into the shelter which is more than three metres below ground.